Mastering Maths

 The programme aims to improve GCSE Maths outcomes for post-16 students in Further Education (FE) college settings.
 It adopts research-informed approaches, underpinned by five key principles which were developed as part of the Centres for Excellence in Maths programme by the FE sector .
 The key principles concern developing deep understanding of mathematics and teaching that takes into account the needs of students in the sector.

-Two maths teacher from each college setting, from all over England, will be recruited to take part.
-FE colleges and sixth form colleges are eligible.
+Maths teachers from college settings, from all over England, have been recruited from FE and sixth form colleges to take part.

-These teachers should be teaching at least one GCSE Maths class, should not have participated in the CfEM efficacy trial as a Lead Teacher or full intervention teacher, and should not be taking part in the National Centre for Excellence in the Teaching of Mathematics’ (NCETM) Teaching for Mastery “Trailblazer” or “Cohort 1” cohorts.
+These teachers will be teaching at least one GCSE Maths class and did not take part in the CfEM efficacy trial as a Lead Teacher or full intervention teacher.

-Each teacher taking part in the research study will be randomly assigned to either an intervention or a control group.
-One teacher from each college that has nominated two teachers will be in the intervention group, the other in the control group.
+Each teacher taking part in the research study has been randomly assigned to either an intervention or a control group.
+One teacher from each college that has nominated two teachers is in the intervention group, the other in the control group.
 Both groups will provide data to the evaluators.

 The teachers in the control group will continue to teach as they usually do.